-Located in the Karawanks mountain range in the Southern Limestone Alps, the road to the summit is paved.
+Set high in the Karawanks mountain range of the Southern Limestone Alps, the road to the summit is fully paved.
 It’s called B109 Wurzenpass Straße (in Austria) and Slovenian highway No. 201 (in Slovenia).
 The road is very curvy and steep, with a maximum grade of 18 percent.